Data Protection Privacy Notice (employment/volunteers)

 About the information we collect and hold

-The table set out in Schedule 1 (at the bottom of this page) summarises the information we collect and hold, how and why we collect and use it, and who it may be shared with.
+The table set out in 0 (at the back of this notice) summarises the information we collect and hold, how and why we collect and use it, and who it may be shared with.

 We need to process your information to enter into an employment contract or volunteering agreement with you, and to meet our obligations under your employment contract or volunteering agreement.
 For example, we need to process your data to pay you, process expenses, and to administer pension and employee benefits.
 We also need to process your information to handle job and volunteer applications, such as by inviting you to an interview.